pantoska/object-technologies/README.md

 ## Labs

-* exchange - currency exchange calculator
+* exchange - currency exchange calculator (MVC pattern)
 * figures - figures paint
-* vector - vectors calculation
+* vectors - vectors calculation (Decorator and Adapter pattern)
+* file-system - creating files and directories with ability to display tree and content of directories(Composite and Proxy pattern)
+* telephone-book - book with numbers assigned to people (Flyweight pattern)

 ## Build with